Padborg Park

 Padborg Park is a motor racing circuit in Padborg, Denmark.
 The circuit opened in 2003 on the site of an airfield.
-The circuit has regularly hosted rounds of the Danish Touringcar Championship (DTC), TCR Denmark Touring Car Series, Super GT Denmark and F4 Danish Championship.
+The circuit has regularly hosted rounds of the Danish Touringcar Championship (DTC), TCR Denmark Touring Car Series, Super GT Denmark and Nordic 4 Championship.
 It is also used daily for testing and track days.

 Lap records

 As of May 2022, the fastest official race lap records at the Padborg Park are listed as: